Building a strong, shredded back is an important factor to functional fitness and optimal physique.

 Muscle split routines have become incredibly popular in the fitness industry.
 That is where you work different muscle groups on different days.
 For example, Monday- chest, Tuesday - Back, Wednesday - Legs, Thursday - Arms...
 You get the idea.

 This strategy is very time consuming and leaves you in the gym almost everyday of the week.
 Additionally it's not nearly as effective as working multiple major muscle groups in each workout.

-It become popularized by body builders.
-Bu cmon, it's their job to spend hours everyday working out and their use of steroids and other performance enhancing drugs diminishes the idea it's just the workout routine providing the results.
+It became popularized by body builders.
+But cmon, it's literally their job to spend hours everyday working out and their use of steroids and other performance enhancing drugs diminishes the idea it's solely the workout routine providing the results.